osadose/osadose.github.io/README.txt

 Open a folder:
 File > Open Folder and choose a working directory for your projects.

+<h3>Setting Up a Python Virtual Environment</h3>

+To create and activate a Python virtual environment (recommended for project isolation):

+1. Open the terminal in VS Code (Ctrl+` or View > Terminal)
+2. Create a virtual environment:
+   <pre>python -m venv .venv</pre>
+3. Activate the environment:
+   - On Windows:
+     <pre>.venv\Scripts\activate</pre>
+   - On macOS/Linux:
+     <pre>source .venv/bin/activate</pre>
+4. Your terminal should now show (.venv) at the beginning of the prompt
+5. Install packages within this environment using pip as needed

+To make VS Code use this environment:
+1. Open the Command Palette (Ctrl+Shift+P)
+2. Search for "Python: Select Interpreter"
+3. Choose the Python executable from your .venv folder

 The set-up steps might be a bit more complicated, so we will cover this during the sessions, so don't worry too much about getting it perfect.